Top

 The beaches in the south of Lombok

 The beaches are one of the great attractions of the island.
-Are Guling, Mawun, Kuta, Mawi, and Mawun were the ones I visited, all of which were highly sought after by surfers.
-From Europeans to Asians, there’s everything in the water, some better than others, of course.
+I visited Guling, Mawun, Kuta, Mawi, and Mawun, all of which were highly sought after by surfers.
+From Europeans to Asians, there’s everyone in the water, some better than others, of course.

 praia de lombok. lombok beach